What is Permaculture?

 About Matt Powers

 Matt Powers is an experienced teacher, family guy, author, consultant, farmer, seed saver, plant breeder, musician, blogger, & permaculturist.
-Matt has a masters degree in education, a bachelor's degree in british & american literature from New York University, teaching credentials in both English and History for the state of California, & a certificate in permaculture design from Geoff Lawton's online permaculture design course.
-Matt speaks at conferences often about permaculture.
-He has spoken at the National Heirloom Expo, Soil Not Oil, A Place for Sustainability, San Diego Heirloom Seed Swap, SLOLA, Permaculture Voices, Baker Creek's Spring Planting Festival, Valley Home Educators convention, CoCo San Sustainable Farm, A Place for Sustainability, CVCUE, Colleges, & Schools.
+Matt speaks at conferences, colleges, schools, and events about permaculture and education.
+He has spoken at the National Heirloom Expo, Soil Not Oil, A Place for Sustainability, San Diego Heirloom Seed Swap, SLOLA, Permaculture Voices, Baker Creek's Spring Planting Festival, Valley Home Educators convention, CoCo San Sustainable Farm, A Place for Sustainability, CVCUE, the International School of Los Angeles, the WorldBeat Center in SD, & more.